-The priority application deadline for spring admission is November 1.
+The priority application deadline for fall admission is March 1.

 *Applications will be accepted until all seats are filled.